Stoked for Surf & Mother Nature: Bluestone ECOSURF Experience

 25 March 2023, San Juan, La Union.
-As the world celebrated Earth Hour on March 25th, 2023, FEED together with their long-time tree-nurturing partner, Bluestone, gathered for a whole day of stoke for surf and for mother nature with the ECOSURF program as their way of committing to the preservation of the planet.
+As the world celebrated Earth Hour on March 25th, 2023, FEED together with their long-time tree-nurturing partner, Bluestone, gathered for a whole day of stoke for surf and for mother nature with the ECOSURF program as their way of committing to the preservation of the planet; their 7th engagement with FEED in participating in any of the Corporate Social Responsibility (CSR) community-based Ridge to REEForestation programs for the environment.

 ECOSURF was first launched by FEED back in 2019, as an integrated program that both tackled climate change action through youth and volunteer (public at large) planting engagement whilst enjoying surfing.
 It includes planting of salt-tolerant Philippine Native trees—Bitaog, Botong and Talisay with a brief but meaningful lecture by sir Celso Jucutan, Environmental Science Lecturer at Don Mariano Marcos Memorial State University (DMMMSU) North Campus (NULC) both in Bacnotan, San Juan, La Union; and also FEED Ambassador since 2018.